adexdams/ml-product-planning/README.md

 ## What next?

-The idea could grow to include predictive inventory management, optimizing product pricing and sales projection, and integrating real-time market trend analysis.
+* The idea could grow to include predictive inventory management, optimizing product pricing and sales projection, and integrating real-time market trend analysis.
+* Read the 'Product Strategy Plan' attached to this repository.

 ## Acknowledgments